Digitaliko/sendvelo/_bmad-output/marketing/03-PRODUCT-HUNT-LAUNCH-KIT.md

 ```
 Hey Product Hunt! 👋

-I'm Filip, founder of SendVelo.
+I'm Filip, founder of Thumbway.

 Quick story: I was a marketing consultant using ChatGPT to write proposals.
 I could create 5 in a day.
 But approvals?
 Each one took 3-5 days of email ping-pong.

 I realized the bottleneck had shifted.
 AI made creation instant.
 But approval was still chaos.

-So I built SendVelo.
+So I built Thumbway.

 **What makes it different:**

 Most approval tools are standalone apps.
 You create content somewhere, then upload to the approval tool.

-SendVelo lives INSIDE ChatGPT.
+Thumbway lives INSIDE ChatGPT.
 You write, say "send for approval," and it just works.
 No context switching.
 No copy-paste.

 **Where we are:**